Volume 5 | Issue 12Putting it in context

 In a meeting with a group of executives recently, I was asked; what questions do you ask?
 How do you start the process?
 (They placed the emphasis on you).

-I reminded them that it starts with what they already know how to do, but often overlook in the heat of the moment.
-You start by asking the people involved in the conflict to define the key issues, even to the point of defining key words so that there is a common understanding of what the words and phrases mean.
+I reminded them that it starts with what they already know how to do, but often overlooked in the heat of the moment.
+You start by asking the people involved in the conflict to define the key issues, even to the point of defining keywords so that there is a common understanding of what the words and phrases mean.

 Dr. Ichak Adizes of the Adizes Institute makes a similar point in one of his recent articles where he wrote that “they must first agree on what they are talking about before they can discuss it or disagree.
 Once we define what we mean by the words we use, once everyone involved knows what they are talking about, it is much easier to resolve conflict.”